 List Growth Rate: the rate at which your email list is growing.

 Overall ROI: total revenue divided by total spend.

 Most of these metrics will be included in the analytics provided by your email marketing service provider:

 There are so many variables involved in an email campaign and although you may have a hunch that something will work, until you try it you don’t know.

-This is why A/B testing is vital in email marketing.
+That's why A/B testing is another key element in how email marketing works.

 In A/B testing you run two alternative messages against each other, and then pick the winner.